-- 1. Press the Memory button on the remote control. - 2.
-Select Rename Memory. - 3.
+- Press the Memory button on the remote control. - Select Rename Memory. - 3.
 Select the memory name you want to change, then press the Enter button.
 The name selection screen is displayed. - 4.
 Do one of the following: - To select a name from the displayed preset names, select the desired name and press the Enter button. - To create your own name, select Customized and use the keyboard screen to enter the name.
 Use the arrow buttons to select a character, then press the Enter button.
-When you have selected all of the characters in your name, select Finish and press the Enter button.
+When you have selected all of the characters in your name, select Finish and press the Enter button. - Press the Menu button to exit the menu system.